elzekool/talk-starting-with-progressive-webapps/slides.md

 ---
 # Handle Push Message

-When a message is send to the push server an `push` event on the Service Worker is triggered.
+When a message is sent to the push server a `push` event on the Service Worker is triggered.
 For this your site does not need to be open.
 It's up to the browser to activate your Service Worker.

 ``` javascript